 - Urban Design

-In this second semester you focus on how to contribute from your own specialty within projects along with other specialists.
+In this second semester you will focus on how, from the perspective of your own area of specialisation, to contribute to projects, along with other specialists

 - Year 2

-In your second year you will start developing your own individual profile next to your specialization.
-You will develop and finetune your own role within projects by broadening or deepening your knowledge within the field of Built Environment.
+In your second year you will start developing your own individual profile in addition to your specialisation area.
+You will develop and fine-tune your own role within projects by broadening or deepening your knowledge within the field of Built Environment.
 You can choose courses that we offer, or you can work on research projects that we have running at the academy.
-One can think of options like philosophy, sociology, 3D-design, Virtual Reality, traffic modelling or self-driving cars as topics you can add to your own individual profile.
+Just think of options such as philosophy, sociology, 3D-design, Virtual Reality, traffic modelling or self-driving cars as topics you can add to your own individual profile.

-All this knowledge and skills you continue applying to come up with ever better solutions and designs, presented in a professional manner.
+You will apply all this knowledge and all these skills on a continuous basis to come up with even better solutions and designs, presented in a professional manner.
 You add such products to your portfolio in which you display your own personal and professional development.

 - Year 3

-The third year starts with a half year placement at a company, organization or government of your choice.
+The third year starts with a half-year placement at a company, organisation or government authority of your choice.
 Based on your portfolio, you will look for a company and assignment that fits your profile.
-Of course, this placement period can also be abroad, which enables you to also learn more about different cultures (and often also about yourself!).
+Of course, this placement can also take place abroad, which enables you to also learn more about different cultures (and often also about yourself!).
 Completing a placement abroad is something that we strongly encourage you to do.

-Instead of a placement at a company, you can also choose to use that half year to work on research projects within Research and Business Innovation (RBI) of our academy at BUas.
-In what we call ‘Learning Communities’, we design innovative solutions and work on the future of urban life in close collaboration between students, teachers, government and private practice.
+Instead of a placement at a company, you can also choose to use that half year to work on research projects within the Research and Business Innovation (RBI) programme of our academy at BUas.
+In what we call ‘Learning Communities’, we design innovative solutions and work on the future of urban life in close collaboration between students, lecturers , and professionals from public and private sectors.

 - Year 4

-In the first semester of year four, you will join in a Minor programme of your choice.
-This can be diving deeper into your specialty, or you may choose to broaden your horizon to areas outside of your own field.
-The second semester you will work on your graduation project.
+In the first semester of year four, you will take part in a minor programme of your choice.
+This can be diving deeper into your area of specialisation, or you may choose to broaden your horizon to areas outside of your own field of study.
+During the second semester you will work on your graduation project.
 As with your placement, the graduation assignment will be at an international company in the Netherlands or abroad.